 Games that take the pressure off, but keep the brain on - Part II

-Last week I shared with you some of my favourite 'games that take the pressure off but keep the brain on'.
-This week, encouraged by a group of mothers whose children are taking the 11+, and my own children who said that the list was too short, I bring you yet more fun to be had at home.
+I'm always looking for 'games that take the pressure off but keep the brain on'.
+This week, encouraged by a group of mothers whose children are taking the 11+, and my own children who said that the list I wrote a few weeks ago was too short, I bring you yet more fun to be had at home.

 In my life as a television presenter, I never made it as host of a gameshow.
 But if I had done, I think I would have loved it.
 Remember Ben Shephard, my friend from Maths 4 Real?
 He now presents Ninja Warrior - a crazy show that you should watch if you haven't already, and if you're old enough, you'll remember The Krypton Factor: contestants from across country competed in a series of rounds that tested their physical stamina and mental attributes.

 One school in west London is considering changing its entrance tests at 11+ to include a series of games and puzzles based on the television quiz show The Crystal Maze in an attempt to avoid the ‘arms race’ in tutoring.
 My message here: it's easy to keep the mind ticking over in ways that don't always involve traditional schoolwork.

 Scrabble and Monopoly may still be top of the pops when it comes to board games, but both require time and time is something many of us are short of.
 Just for a moment, consider the negative effects of excessive gaming, social media and all things related to illuminated screens.
 Now is the time to interact with your children.
 When they have time for a break from revision or homework, the games below are just what the doctor ordered: a quick diversion from everyday activities and a fix of fun.